abiola2000abd/Project4/Project4.md

 }
 ````
+Save and exit

 ![cp](./images/serverjs.png)

 ### Step 3: Install Express and set up routes to the server

 Express is a minimal and flexible Node.js web application framework that provides features for web and mobile applications.
 We will use Express in to pass book information to and from our MongoDB database.

-We also will use Mongoose package which provides a straight-forward, schema-based solution to model your application data.
+We also will use Mongoose package which provides a straight-forward, schema-based solution to model our application data.
 We will use Mongoose to establish a schema for the database to store data of our book register.

 `sudo npm install express mongoose`

 ![expre](./images/mangoo-inst.png)

-We will create a folder named apps in the BOOKs' Folder.
+We then create a folder named apps inside the BOOKs' Folder.

 `mkdir apps && cd apps`

-we create a file name routes.js  inside the apps folder.
+we also create a file name routes.js  inside the apps folder.After creating ,we need to open and edit the routes.js file.

 `vi routes.js`

 ![routes](./images/cre-book.png)

 copy and paste the code below into routes.js

 ```{